opensourcedj217/JSSearch/README.md

 ## API

 **.linear(array,element)**
-It performs linear search on array and finds a given element.\n Returns index of element if found otherwise -1.
+It performs linear search on array and finds a given element.<br/>
+Returns index of element if found otherwise -1.
 ```javascript
 search.linear([34,51,1,2,3,45,56,687], 45)
 ```

 **.binary(array,element)**
-It performs binary search on array and finds a given element.\n Returns index of element if found otherwise -1.\n *Array needs to be in sorted order then only binary search will return valid result.*
+It performs binary search on array and finds a given element.<br/>
+Returns index of element if found otherwise -1.<br/>
+*Array needs to be in sorted order then only binary search will return valid result.*
 ```javascript
 search.binary([1,2,3,34,45,51,56,687], 45)